Send the link below via email or IMCopy

 The second meaning of "quality" - distinctive attribute

-Syntonic learning - relating one's own sense of movement to that of another (e.g., drawing a circle in Scratch by first walking in a circle and translating those movements into code to create a circle)
+Syntonic learning - relating one's own sense of movement to that of another (e.g., moving in a circle, moving a sprite in a circle)

 Respects the originality and creativity of children's own ideas and solutions--the act of programming is highly personal and highly self-regulated